qwertie/home/misc/Atlas-Shrugged-summary.md

 John Galt won't show her the motor that helped cook the food, but orders a car to show her around town.

 > "Did I understand you to say that Mr. Mulligan — who's worth about two hundred million dollars, I believe — is going to charge you twenty-five cents for the use of his car? [...] couldn't he give it to you as a courtesy?"

+(All the prices are low in the valley, which adds to the town's [positive affect](https://positivepsychology.com/positive-negative-affect/).)

 > "Miss Taggart," he said, "we have no laws in this valley, no rules, no formal organization of any kind.
 We come here because we want to rest.
 But we have certain customs, which we all observe, because they pertain to the things we need to rest from.
 So I'll warn you now that there is one word which is forbidden in this valley: the word 'give,'."